-Sales charge options
+Sales charge option

-Depending on the series and sales charge option chosen, you will be subject to a minimum investment amount.
+Depending on the series and sales charge option chosen, you will be subject to a minimum investment amount and/or minimum total holdings threshold.
+You must meet and maintain the minimum of this requirement.
 For more information, see Minimums to establish and maintain a policy.